postsharp/Metalama.Documentation/conceptual/deployment/register-license.md

    }
    ```

-## Registering a license key via an environment variable or MSBuild
+## Registering a license key using an environment variable or MSBuild

 The license key can be stored as the value of the `MetalamaLicense` MSBuild property.
 This allows for: